Select the specific information you would like to have about the transport of pets in the checked baggage hold:

 Please also note the following country-specific restrictions on travelling with pets:

 Larger cages must be shipped via Air Transat cargo and advance arrangements are required.
-The maximum combined weight of an animal and it's cage is 32 kg (70 lb).
-Should your animal and cage exceed this weight, please contact us to verify acceptance.
+Should your animal or cage exceed the maximum weight or size detailed below, please contact our cargo department for assistance.

 - The animal must be in a cage approved for air transportation (IATA regulations) and bear the animal’s name.